Bytown and Prescott Railway: The line today

-South of the current terminus, starting at Leitrim Road, the railbed forms the Osgoode Link Pathway, running south about 20 km. to the town of Osgoode.
+The newly-build section of Line 2, after Leitrim station, spun off from the original B&PR route and towards to west.
+Starting at Leitrim Road, the railbed forms the Osgoode Link Pathway, running south about 20 km. to the town of Osgoode.
 The railbed south of Osgoode to Kemptville, about 15 km away, is not currently part of the Pathway.

 The line formerly became active again at a highway maintenance depot in Kemptville, and ran the short 2 km distance south to the CPR lines (the former Ontario and Quebec Railway), before being taken up during the summer of 2014.
 The town of Kemptville was formed, in part, in order to escape paying the bonuses for construction of the B&P promised by the town of Oxford Mills, a few kilometres to the southwest.
 The lines meet in a large Y junction, the former straight-line route across the CPR lines no longer evident.
-The rails continue south of the CRP, serving a large quarry about 1 km south of the lines on Beach Road, and then continuing another 5 km south to Oxford Station where they feed a highway maintenance depot.
+The rails continue south of the CPR, serving a large quarry about 1 km south of the lines on Beach Road, and then continuing another 5 km south to Oxford Station where they feed a highway maintenance depot.

 The section from Chaudière Junction to Hurdman was previously used by both CPR's Sussex Sub, and CNR's Beachburg Sub ran beside it.
 The Beachburg Sub rails are still used, connecting to the Chaudière line at a new junction.
 A spur from the original alignment of the Chaudière Junction was used for a short time, but was pulled up some time between 1991 and 1999.
 The Beachburg Sub leads to the Ottawa Train Station, which took over passenger services for Ottawa in 1966.
 Leading east from this point is the Montreal & Ottawa Railway, now CPR's M&O Subdivision.
 Just south of the original Chaudière Junction is a new wye that leads to Walkley Yard, a new freight switching yard.